shoheimustgoon/staggered-did-production-analysis/README.md

-# Impact Analysis of Manufacturing Equipment Upgrade (Staggered DiD & Survival Analysis)
+# Impact Analysis of Manufacturing Equipment Upgrade (Staggered DiD & Event Study)

 ## 📖 Overview
 This project is a Python-based analytical framework designed to verify the effectiveness of new equipment components in a manufacturing environment.
 It addresses complex real-world conditions such as **staggered installation dates** and **varying equipment utilization rates**.

+It includes two complementary analytical approaches:
+1.  **Static Analysis:** Survival Analysis & Standard Staggered DiD.
+2.  **Dynamic Analysis:** Event Study (Dynamic DiD) to visualize trends over time.

 To ensure data confidentiality, this project uses a **"Bread Factory" analogy** to demonstrate the analytical logic without exposing sensitive production data.